-The November 2021 law change provides us with an opportunity to renew our commitment to the dignity of every person in practical ways: advocating for equitably available effective palliative care; forming outward looking parishes that reach out to the lonely, sick, elderly and disabled and their whānau; supporting in prayer and other ways those who are engaged in caring for people at the end of life, including those contemplating assisted dying.
+The law change provides us with an opportunity to renew our commitment to the dignity of every person in practical ways: advocating for equitably available effective palliative care; forming outward looking parishes that reach out to the lonely, sick, elderly and disabled and their whānau; supporting in prayer and other ways those who are engaged in caring for people at the end of life, including those contemplating assisted dying.

 At the same time, those ministering to the dying and their whānau will find themselves facing new challenges brought on by the introduction of euthanasia to our land.
-Aware on the one hand of the Church's clear teaching about euthanasia and, on the other of the Church's clear teaching on accompaniment and the Christian duty to bear witness to the compassion and mercy of our loving God who never abandons his people, some priests, chaplains, spiritual companions and other lay ministers may find themselves in a place they would rather not be - a place of personal challenge.
-This new context requires Catholic ministers to faithfully uphold both teachings.
+Aware, on the one hand, of the Church's clear teaching about euthanasia and, on the other hand, equally aware of the Church's clear teaching on accompaniment and the Christian duty to bear witness to the compassion and mercy of our loving God who never abandons his people, some priests, chaplains, spiritual companions and other lay ministers may find themselves in a place they would rather not be - a place of personal tension or struggle.

-The following guidelines draw on sacred scripture, the Church's long tradition of caring for the sick and dying, and the Magisterium's insights concerning 'accompaniment', which all remind us that the role of every Christian minister is to be a bearer of the enduring hope and consolation that flows from our central belief in the power of the Lord's resurrection.
+The following guidelines draw on sacred Scripture, the Church's long tradition of caring for the sick and dying, and the Magisterium's insights concerning 'accompaniment', which all remind us that the role of every Christian minister is to be a bearer of the enduring hope and consolation that flows from our central belief in the power of the Lord's resurrection.